influencemapping/whos-got-dirt/README.md

 * Use HTTP and JSON, define a single endpoint and use HATEOAS from there.
 * Re-use as much spec as possible (Popolo, Freebase, ...)
 * Define different levels of compliance (e.g. so that databases that do not support graph queries can express their capabilities).
+* Speak of consumers and producers, rather than client/server.

 ### Query API